Route of California High-Speed Rail

+The Interim Initial Operating Segment currently under construction will connect the downtowns of Merced and Bakersfield.
+Its completion date is estimated to be between 2030 and 2033.

+The route of Phase 1 has been selected, however, the route for Phase 2 has not been finalized.

 Background

 On August 13, 2008, California Assembly Bill 3034 (AB 3034) was approved by the state legislature and signed by Governor Arnold Schwarzenegger on August 26, 2008.
 The bill was submitted to California voters in the November 2008 election as Proposition 1A and approved.
 With the voter's mandate, certain route and travel time requirements were established.
 Among these were that the route must link downtown San Francisco with Los Angeles and Anaheim, and must link the state's major population centers together, "including Sacramento, the San Francisco Bay Area, the Central Valley, [the] Los Angeles Basin, the Inland Empire, Orange County, and San Diego."
 The first phase of the project must link San Francisco with Los Angeles and Anaheim.
 Up to 24 stations were authorized for the completed system.

 Some people were concerned with the Central Valley route going down the east side of the Valley rather than the more open west side.
 Citizens for California High-Speed Rail Accountability note: "Environmental lawsuits against the California High-Speed Rail Authority often claim inadequate consideration of running the track next to Interstate 5 in the Central Valley or next to Interstate 580 over the Altamont Pass."
 However, the intent of Proposition 1A was clear in connecting the major population centers together as the current route does.

 The Authority knew from the outset that it did not have enough funding to do the entire system, so it investigated ways to implement the system in stages.
 There were two basic options for the Initial Operating Section (IOS): extend the San Joaquin Valley segment, where construction had started, northward toward the San Francisco Bay Area (the IOS-North option, San Francisco to Bakersfield), or southward to Southern California (the IOS-South option, Merced to San Fernando Valley).
 In the 2012 and 2014 Business Plans the goal was to implement the IOS-South, but a 2016 analysis of the funding available and time necessary to completion lead the Authority to propose the IOS-North be implemented instead.
 The proposal, named the Silicon Valley to Central Valley Line, was expected to have sufficient funding available to bring this segment online by 2031.
 The rail authority stated its commitment to pursue additional funding to complete the Phase 1 system by 2033.
 The current 2022 Business Plan does not commit to the 2033 date.